 Team Korea From Physical Asia: Where Are They Now?

 Netflix’s ‘Physical: Asia’ brings together elite contestants from across the continent for a high-intensity test of their strengths.
-The series brings together athletic spectacle with cultural diversity, showcasing competitors who push their bodies through inventive, punishing challenges.
+The series combines athletic spectacle with cultural diversity, showcasing competitors who push their bodies to the limit through inventive and punishing challenges.
 Each round delivers fiercer duels and unpredictable upsets as athletes battle for continental dominance.
 After a season defined by grit and razor-thin margins, South Korea ultimately claimed the championship.
 Their team excelled with focus, seamless coordination, and an impressive display that proved them worthy winners.

 Dong-hyun Kim is Balancing His Role as a Father Alongside His Career

-Kim Dong-hyun is a renowned South Korean retired mixed martial artist best known for his sharp technical skills and his domineering presence in the cage.
+Kim Dong-hyun is a celebrated South Korean retired mixed martial artist best known for his sharp technical skills and his domineering presence in the cage.
 Nicknamed “Stun Gun” for the way his precise strikes and powerful judo-based takedowns seemed to momentarily “stun” opponents, he earned global recognition as one of Korea’s earliest and most successful UFC fighters, especially in the welterweight division.
-During his MMA career, he went on to rank at number four among the Five Best Foreign UFC Fighters.
+During his MMA career, he achieved great success and even ranked at number four among the Five Best Foreign UFC Fighters in 2014.

-Since stepping away from competition, Kim has remained involved in fitness and combat sports.
+Since stepping away from competition, Kim has continued to be involved in fitness and combat sports.
 He has trained with Busan Team MAD since 2007 and continues to teach self-defense classes, particularly for young women.
 His television presence has also grown, appearing in talk and variety shows such as ‘Same Age Trainer,’ ‘Master in the House,’ ‘Let’s Play Soccer 2,’ and ‘The Return of Superman.’
 In September 2025, he became an Ironman Champion in Korea and appeared in Harper’s Bazaar in October 2025.
-He has been married to Song Ha-ryul since 2018 and is also now a father of three, Danwoo, Yeon-seo, and their youngest child, whose name remains private.
+He has been married to Song Ha-yul since 2018 and is also now a father of three, Dan-woo, Yeon-seo, and their youngest child, whose name remains private.

 Amotti Has a Reputable Presence in Digital Media

-Jang Eun-sil Has Been Participating in Various Reality Shows
+Jang Eun-sil Has Been Making Huge Strides in the World of Reality TV

 After discovering wrestling during her years at Seoul Physical Education High School, Jang Eun-sil quickly rose through the competitive circuit, earning national acclaim.
 Her résumé includes representing South Korea at the 2018 Asian Games, multiple gold medals at the National Sports Festival from 2022 to 2024, and victories at prestigious tournaments such as the President’s Cup and Cheonha Jangsa Ssireum Competition.
 In recent years, Jang has embraced a broader presence beyond the mat.
 She has trained in professional wrestling, expanding her performance skill set under respected coaches.

-She has also taken part in CrossFit competitions and ranked first place among women at CrossFit HOLA in 2022.
-In 2025, she was in 147th position.
+She has also participated in CrossFit competitions and ranked first among women at CrossFit HOLA in 2022.
+In 2025, she got placed in 147th position.
 Entertainment audiences know her from shows like ‘Playing Sister 2,’ ‘Steel Unit W,’ and ‘The Zone: You Must Survive,’ where her leadership and strategic instincts drew wide praise.
 Jang is also active online through her fitness-driven YouTube channel, Exercising J, and continues to attract brand partnerships.
 She has served as a global Adidas ambassador and previously collaborated with Under Armour, Act Plus, and Nicorette campaigns, reinforcing her image as both an accomplished athlete and a wellness advocate.

-Yun Sung-bin is Going to Start His Career in Acting Soon
+Yun Sung-bin is Gearing Up to Kickstart His Acting Career

 After competing again at the 2022 Winter Olympics, Yun gradually shifted toward new avenues.
 He appeared on ‘Physical: 100’ in 2023 and later joined the season, showcasing his enduring athleticism outside the icy tracks.
 His next chapter marks a complete transition as he is preparing for his acting debut in the film ‘The House of Ghosts,’ slated for release in late 2026.
 Today, he continues to carry forward the same grit and intensity that once made him a global sensation on the skeleton track.

-Choi Seung-yeon is Active in Professional CrossFit Competitions Today
+Choi Seung-yeon Remains Active in Professional CrossFit Competitions Today

-Choi Seung-yeon began her athletic career as a CrossFit competitor in Seoul, entering the Asian leaderboard in 2021, where she finished among the region’s top three female athletes.
+Choi Seung-yeon began her athletic career as a CrossFit competitor in Seoul, where she entered the Asian leaderboard in 2021 and finished among the region’s top three female athletes.
 She repeated top-three placements in 2022 and reinstated her status as one of Asia’s strongest emerging CrossFitters.
-After recovering from injuries and continuing her training progression, she again secured top-three rankings in 2024 and 2025 and landed five competitive seasons of consistency and regional dominance.
+After recovering from injuries and continuing her training progression, she again secured top-three rankings in 2024 and 2025, achieving five consecutive seasons of consistency and regional dominance.

 Kim Min-jae is an Up and Coming Wresting Champion in South Korea

 Kim has openly spoken about the responsibility he feels as a public face of the sport when stepping into larger platforms.
-His growing popularity is reflected on his social media pages, where he posts training updates.
+His growing popularity is reflected on his social media pages, where he posts updates on his training.
 Today, Kim continues to compete in ssireum while expanding his presence in fitness and entertainment.
 His reputation for sand-pit technique and disciplined training has positioned him as one of Korea’s most recognisable young athletes, with a career that merges traditional sport with modern media visibility.

 Read More: Million Dollar Secret: Where Are the Contestants Now?